Classical Guitar Festival 2023 Tutors

 - The Nelson summer festival The Nelson Centre of Musical Arts

 - The Taranaki Classical Guitar Summer School

-- Director of The Inaugural NCMA Classical Guitar and Flamenco Festival / Summer School 2019
+Director of The Inaugural NCMA Classical Guitar and Flamenco Festival / Summer School 2019 & 2021 Classical Guitar Festival.

-In 1974 he was a founder and Vice President of the New Zealand Federation of Classical Guitar Societies and its President from 1979 -1984.
-During this time he has also been a founding member of the Classical Guitar Society of Auckland and founded the Guitar Societies of Dunedin and Nelson.
-He has been a Musical Director and organiser of four New Zealand Federation summer music schools.
-He has also organised concert tours and workshops for many outstanding guitarists from other countries.
+In 1974 he was a founder and Vice President of the New Zealand federation of Classical Guitar Societies and its President from 1979 -1984.
+During this time he has also been a founding member of the Classical guitar society of Auckland, and founded the Guitar Societies of Dunedin and Nelson.
+He has been Musical director and organiser of four New Zealand Federation summer music schools.
+He has also organised concert tours and workshops for many outstanding Guitarists from other countries.